Mohsem35/DevOps/Gitlab/README.md

  ![Screenshot from 2023-06-12 14-47-49](https://github.com/Mohsem35/DevOps/assets/58659448/f3fce85c-3c4a-454c-9aae-bbbdb2ae3374)

-- We configure Pipeline for a specific project
+- We configure Pipeline for a specific project.
+- By default, Pipeline is triggered automatically for all branches.

 > **_NOTE:_**  Each pipeline is run on a fresh environment